ceph/ceph/doc/glossary.rst

 		A systemd ``type`` where a command is defined in ``ExecStart`` which will exit upon completion (it is not intended to daemonize)

+	LVM tags
+		Extensible metadata for LVM volumes and groups.
+It is used to store Ceph-specific information about devices and its relationship with OSDs.

 .. _http://github.com/ceph: http://github.com/ceph
 .. _Cluster Map: ../architecture#cluster-map